|Quick Facts: Hydrologists|

 Hydrologists study how water moves across and through the Earth’s crust.
 They use their expertise to solve problems in the areas of water quality or availability.

 Hydrologists work in offices and in the field.
 In offices, hydrologists spend much of their time using computers to analyze data and model their findings.
 In the field, hydrologists may have to wade into lakes and streams to collect samples or to read and inspect monitoring equipment.

 The median annual wage for hydrologists was $79,370 in May 2018.

-Employment of hydrologists is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of hydrologists is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 Population growth and environmental concerns are expected to increase demand for hydrologists.

 Compare the job duties, education, job growth, and pay of hydrologists with similar occupations.